mozsearch/mozsearch/docs/newrepo.md

 the web server in your vagrant VM which you will be able to access from http://localhost:16995/.

 Once any issues are debugged, push a PR with your changes to the `mozsearch-mozilla` repo.

+## 6. Update load balancer

+If the repo is being added to a config file OTHER than config1.json, it will need an entry in the load balancer.
+This is what tells AWS to route requests for this repo to the web-server that hosts it.
+Setting this up requires AWS access, and is usually done via the web console:
+- Log in to the AWS console at aws.sso.mozilla.org
+- Go to the EC2 service, and then the "Load balancers" page from the sidebar.
+- Select the "release-lb" balancer, and then edit the rules for the HTTP listener.
+- Add a new rule (or edit an existing one) such that the path for your repo is forwarded to the appropriate release target group.
+Use the existing rules as guides.
+Note that each rule has a limit of 5 condition values (i.e. repos), which is why they sometimes spill over into new rules even though they have the same target.
+- Repeat the previous step for the HTTPS listener on the "release-lb" balancer.